terraframe/Runway-SDK/pages/mydoc/mydoc_metadata_authoring.md

 ## Creating a Persisted Class

 The following XML defines a new type of User called a GeoprismUser.
-An MdBusiness is a sublass of MdClass to represent classes that are persisted to a relational database with a business-focused workflow.
 Because users in Runway are defined via an MdBusiness, they can be extended to create custom user types that more accurately reflect the needs of the application.

 ```
 <version xsi:noNamespaceSchemaLocation="classpath:com/runwaysdk/resources/xsd/version.xsd" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">